 In addition to municipal electric utility members, FMEA offers an associate membership to vendor companies who want to connect and do business with Florida’s public power utilities.

 Public power utilities play an important role in Florida’s electric industry:

 - 33 public power utilities, geographically dispersed across the state

-- Serve 14 percent of the state’s population – over 3 million Floridians
+- Serve 14 percent of the state’s population – 1.5 million homes and businesses or 3+ million Floridians

 - Provide low-cost, reliable electric service, and have been doing so for over a century